Missing Tennessee student spotted with teacher in Oklahoma

 Surveillance images released Friday show Cummins and Elizabeth at a Walmart on East I-240 Service Road in Oklahoma City on the afternoon of March 15.

 There, Cummins used cash to purchase various food items, according to the TBI.
-The images show that Cummins has darkened his hair and that Elizabeth may have red hair now, the TBI said in a statement.
+The images show that Cummins has darkened his hair and that Elizabeth may have red hair now.
 Investigators are working to determine what vehicle they were using.

 Previous images showed Cummins had brown hair and a gray beard.

+Thomas says that seeing photos after nearly three weeks without information about Elizabeth's whereabouts brought him "mixed emotions."

+"It was good to be able to see her face, finally," Thomas said.

-According to investigators, Cummins has brown eyes and is 6-feet-tall and about 200 pounds.
-Elizabeth has hazel eyes and is 5-foot-5 and about 120 pounds.
+According to investigators, Cummins has brown eyes and is 6 feet tall and weighs about 200 pounds.
+Elizabeth has hazel eyes and is 5 feet 5 inches and weighs about 120 pounds.
 Officials believe Cummins is armed with two handguns and is driving a silver Nissan Rogue with Tennessee plates.

 Cummins is charged with aggravated kidnapping and sexual misconduct with a minor, and he has been added to the state's "Top 10 Most Wanted" list, the TBI said.